On 24 October 2017, Parliament in NSW assented to the amending legislation which effectively changed the Crimes (Sentencing Procedure) Act 1999 (NSW).

 - The New ‘Intensive Corrections Order’ Penalty on Sentence

-- What are the ‘Standard Conditions’ and ‘Additional Conditions’ of an ‘Intensive Corrections Order’?
+- What are the ‘Standard Conditions’ and ‘Additional Conditions’ of an ‘Intensive Correction Order’?

 - ICO and Domestic Violence Offences